 If your child is moving from Hillside Primary to another school:

-We will contact the school and SENCO if necessary to ensure he/she knows about any special arrangements or support that has been made for your child.
+We will contact the school and Inclusion Manager if necessary to ensure he/she knows about any special arrangements or support that has been made for your child.

 We will make sure that all records about your child are passed on as soon as possible.